 Radek Sali is one of Australia’s most successful businessmen and a serial entrepreneur in the health and wellness sector.
 He revolutionised the Swisse Wellness group by making the category aspirational and pioneering the use of brand ambassadors.
 As CEO Radek created a positive working culture (twice winning the “Best Place to Work” award in Australia for 2015 & 2016) and charted record sales.
 In 2015 Radek helped negotiate the sale of the group to Hong Kong-listed Biostime for over $1.7 billion, one of the biggest private company transactions in Australian history.

 Radek used the proceeds to set up his company, Light Warrior, with ex-Goldman Sachs banker Adam Gregory.
 Light Warrior is an investment group commited to creating shared value by investing in businesses that are socially responsible and environmentally conscious.
-In addition to Chairman of Light Warrior, Radek is the Chairman of MAdE Establishment and Made by Cow, a Director of Hydralyte, myDNA, Stratosphere and Wanderlust.
+In addition to Chairman of Light Warrior, Radek is the Chairman of Made by Cow, a Director of Hydralyte, myDNA, Stratosphere and Wanderlust.
 Radek is also the Chairman and Cofounder of the not-for-profit Lightfolk Foundation, a Director of Igniting Change and the Hawthorn Football Club, The B Team member, the National Institute of Integrative Medicine Director and a Campaign Cabinet member for Latrobe University.
 In 2016 he was CEO In Residence at Melbourne University and is an Honorary Alumni at La Trobe University.